 - Financial Assistance: The World Bank Group offers several financial assistance programs, including a two-year interest-free settling-in loan to those who relocate upon appointment.

-Program Features
+Young Professionals Program Features

 Training

-A comprehensive development curriculum has been designed to ensure that YPs develop a WBG mindset, gain the foundational learning needed to understand and contribute to the WBG, and build the competencies required for an entry-level position: collaboration, leadership, integrative thinking, and innovation skills while strengthening a culture of continuous learning.
+A comprehensive development curriculum has been designed to ensure that YPs develop a WBG mindset, gain the foundational learning needed to understand and contribute to the WBG, and build the competencies required for an entry-level position: collaboration, leadership, integrative thinking, and innovation skills, while strengthening a culture of continuous learning.

-The curriculum includes a blend of learning activities in a WBG cohort, small groups or individually.
-These activities range from onboarding activities, e-learning, cohort discussions with WBG leaders and leadership training, to career development conversations and networking opportunities.
+The curriculum includes a blend of learning activities in a WBG cohort, small groups, or individually.
+These activities range from onboarding activities, e-learning, cohort discussions with WBG leaders, and leadership training to career development conversations and networking opportunities.

 Professional Experience

-Young Professionals are expected to make significant contributions toward their unit’s work program while they gain a broad overview of the WBG’s policies and work.
+Young professionals are expected to make significant contributions toward their unit’s work program while they gain a broad overview of the WBG’s policies and work.
 As part of their two-year program and in line with their units’ business needs and Young Professionals’ interests, they will undertake a business-driven rotational “stretch/exposure” assignment where they will gain valuable on-the-job experience.

 Field Work

-Young Professionals in the Operations stream are likely to join colleagues on field business trips, also called ‘missions,’ in developing countries.
-These missions allow Young Professionals to experience firsthand the challenges of global development, understand key aspects of our work, and meet WBG’s clients.
+Young professionals in the operations stream are likely to join colleagues on field business trips, also called ‘missions,’ in developing countries.
+These missions allow young professionals to experience firsthand the challenges of global development, understand key aspects of our work, and meet WBG’s clients.

 Coaching and Mentoring

 YP Buddy: Before they join, Young Professionals are assigned a YP buddy from the previous year’s group, based on their professional interests and cultural background.
-YP buddies help new recruits to better settle in the new organization and location, as well as to understand the expectations and challenges of the program.
+YP buddies help recruits to better settle into the new organization and location, as well as to understand the expectations and challenges of the program.

 Technical Buddy: In their hiring units, an experienced colleague is assigned as a “go-to person” to answer technical questions in their fields.